momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 Disposable tokens differ from the usual Momento auth token in several key ways:
   - They cannot be generated in the console, they can only be generated programatically.
   - They cannot be refreshed and thus do not come with a refresh token.
-  - Permissions are specified using DisposableTokenScope.
-Disposable tokens can permit access to specific cache items by specifying the key or key-prefix.
-This can be for all caches or just the caches you specify.
-Permissions cannot be applied to Topics.
+  - Permissions are specified using the usual TokenScope object or using DisposableTokenScope object, which allows you to permit access to specific cache items by specifying a key or key-prefix.

 | Name            | Type                      | Description                                                                                                                                                                             |
 | --------------- |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|